kovacsikdev/tilegame/README.md

 # Tile Game

-A simple Tile Game where you arrange numbered tiles into numerical order.
+A simple Tile Game made in React Native where you arrange numbered tiles into numerical order.
 There are different levels of jumbling to determine how difficult each puzzle is to solve.
+Simply open the menu on the home screen to see your options

 ## Features

 #### Tile Jumbling

+- Wrote a custom script to determine how the tiles should be jumbled to ensure a garuanteed solvable puzzle
 - Each level of jumbling determines how many times tiles are automatically moved to re-arrange the numbers
 - When the tiles are automatically moved, they move in random order so that each game is randomized, yet solvable
 - The "Random" level is a true random.
 This means that all of the tiles are randomly re-ordered to provide a true challenge.
 However, be warned, the puzzle may not be solvable